Lie group–Lie algebra correspondence: Proof of the homomorphisms theorem

 Thus, f has the homomorphism property, at least when X and Y are sufficiently small.
-It is important to emphasize that this argument is only local, since the exponential map is only invertible in a small neighborhood of the identity in G and since the Baker–Campbell–Hausdorff formula only holds if X and Y are small.
-The assumption that G is simply connected has not yet been used..
+This argument is only local, since the exponential map is only invertible in a small neighborhood of the identity in G and since the Baker–Campbell–Hausdorff formula only holds if X and Y are small.
+The assumption that G is simply connected has not yet been used.

 The next stage in the argument is to extend f from a local homomorphism to a global one.
 The extension is done by defining f along a path and then using the simple connectedness of G to show that the definition is independent of the choice of path.